AR Shopping Platform

 High-fidelity version 1 introduced the community page: users upload their own rooms and furniture in AR, which gives people a reason to come back to the platform.

-Version 2 tightened the shopping core.
-Each piece carries a detail view with the product's story before you take it into AR.
+Version 2 tightened the shopping core: each item carries a detail view with the product's story before you take it into AR.
+For sellers, a simple instruction-and-feedback loop walks them around the object, so capturing a photogrammetry model feels like taking a few photos.

 Credits